 The Master of Arts in English addresses the needs of students who desire to deepen their knowledge of literature and writing.

-The MA in English is particularly suitable for students who wish to go on to doctoral work, to pursue professional training of various kinds or to engage in other creative activities.
-It is open to students with an undergraduate major in English, a liberal arts background or a teacher education degree.
+The MA in English is particularly suitable for students who wish to go on to doctoral work, pursue professional training of various kinds, or to engage in other creative activities.
+It is open to students with an undergraduate major in English, a liberal arts background, or a teacher education degree.

 Creative Thesis: The thesis may be a creative project for which a recommendation from the English graduate committee is required.
 The creative thesis is an option for the Master of Arts in English.

 Open enrollment – Applicants should submit their application and additional materials by April 1 for preferred consideration.

 Deadline for prospective Graduate Assistants for the following academic year: March 1

 - Graduate Application for Admission — Apply Here!

 - Official transcripts of bachelor’s degree from an accredited college or university

 - A copy of current teaching license (if applicable)

 - Three letters of recommendation.
 If you are applying for a graduate assistantship, ask the recommender to comment on your potential as a classroom teacher